Skip to Content

 If you meet the course requirements, please email the Spring Lake Diving team with the date you would like to attend at divecoordinator@txstate.edu.

-If you would like to speak with a Spring Lake Diving staff member, our office hours are Monday – Friday, 9:30 a.m. to 5:00 p.m., and we can be reached at 512.245.7541.
+If you would like to speak with a Spring Lake Diving staff member, our office hours are Monday – Friday, 9:30 a.m. to 5:00 p.m.
+You can reach us at 512.245.7541.